 While studying nanoscale motors inside cells, UC Berkeley physicist Carlos Bustamante and Berkeley Lab theorist Gavin Crooks discovered that energy flow does not always follow the standard rules of macroscopic systems.
 Nanomotors can sometimes move backward, for example, akin to a ball rolling uphill briefly.
 Such quantum weirdness confers some real benefits to biological motors, and these benefits might be replicated to create more efficient nanomachines or self-regulating nanoscale energy circuits.

-Other Kavli ENSI scientists plan to investigate how heat flows in nanomaterials and whether the vibrational energy, or phonons, can be channeled to make thermal rectifiers, diodes or transistors analogous to electronic switches in use today; develop novel materials, ranging from polymers to cage structures and nanowires, with unusual nanoscale properties; or design materials that could sort, count and channel molecules along prescribed paths and over diverse energy landscapes to carry out complex chemical conversions.
+Other Kavli ENSI scientists are investigating how heat flows in nanomaterials and whether the vibrational energy, or phonons, can be channeled to make thermal rectifiers, diodes or transistors analogous to electronic switches in use today; developing novel materials, ranging from polymers to cage structures and nanowires, with unusual nanoscale properties; or designing materials that could sort, count and channel molecules along prescribed paths and over diverse energy landscapes to carry out complex chemical conversions.

 THE KAVLI ENSI's RESEARCH IS FOCUSED AROUND SIX THEMES:

 Thermal energy is all around us in the form of heat, including heat generated by our electronics.
 That heat, which is essentially lost energy, burdens our electronics and holds us back from advanced electronics functions.
 The Kavli ENSI envisions creating new switches that may replace the transistor while demanding less energy extending our current cyber capabilities.
 Read More

 Nanoscale Control of Energy Flow